drekka/Alchemic/README.md

 # Declaring objects

-Before we look at resolving dependencies and injecting values, we first need to look at declaring classes so that Alchemic knows about them.
+Before we look at resolving dependencies and injecting values, we first need to look at declaring classes so that Alchemic can find them.

 ## Singletons